dalibo/workshops/README.md

 Each workshop is contained in a single markdown file (for instance [fr/100-postgresql_10.md](fr/100-postgresql_10.md) )

-You can export the content using `make` and specify the file extension you want
+You can export the content using `make` by specifying the file extension you want

 ```
 make fr/100-postgresql_10.html